kyleniemeyer/kyleniemeyer.com/blog/past.markdown

 Archives
 ========

-This is the complete archive of posts from _[inductio ex machina](/blog)_ in reverse chronological order.
+This is the complete archive of posts from [Kyle Niemeyer's Personal and Research blog](/blog) in reverse chronological order.

 {% for post in site.categories.blog %}
 <div class="section list">